vesoft-inc/nebula/docs/manual-EN/2.query-language/3.language-structure/user-defined-variables.md

 # User-Defined Variables

 **Nebula Graph** supports user-defined variables, which allows passing the result of one statement to another.
-A user-defined variable in written as `$var_name`, where `var_name` is a user-defined name/variable that consists of alphanumeric characters, any other characters are not recommended currently.
+A user-defined variable is written as `$var_name`, where `var_name` is a user-defined name/variable that consists of alphanumeric characters, any other characters are not recommended currently.

 User-defined variables can only be used in one execution (compound statements separated by semicolon `;` or pipe `|` and are submitted to the server to execute together).